CS150-SU25-1426/cs150-capstone-AaronN007/README.md

 - C++ documentation: https://cplusplus.com/

 ## Summary
-This project implements a simple Stock class for managing a stock portfolio.
-The class supports operator overloading for printing and comparison.
+This project implements a Stock class and a StockList class for managing a stock portfolio.
+The StockList class allows users to add, edit, delete, and display stocks through a menu-driven interface.
+Operator overloading is used for both classes to support printing and comparison.
 Stock information such as ticker symbols and example prices were referenced from Yahoo Finance and Google Finance.

 ## Reflection
 The process of designing the Stock class and implementing operator overloads was straightforward.
 Researching real-world stock data from finance websites helped ensure realistic test cases.
-All requirements for Phase 1 were completed on time.